-- What did you notice about the moon on different nights? • - How did the shape seem to change? • two texts.
+- What did you notice about the moon on different nights? - How did the shape seem to change?

+Teacher Guidelines: With support, the students will research each phase of the moon, drawing information from two texts.
 "Notes" will be recorded individually by coloring black construction paper circles with white chalk to show each phase of the moon after it has been researched.
 (Each student will need 9 construction paper circles, a piece of chalk and an envelope to store them in.)